 Introduction

-This staff privacy notice explains in detail why we use your personal data which we, the GP practice, (Data Controller), collects and processes about you.
+This staff privacy notice explains in detail why we use your personal data which we, the GP practice (Data Controller), collects and processes about you.
 A Data Controller determines how the data will be processed and used and others who we share this data with.
 We are legally responsible for ensuring that all personal data that we hold and use is done so in a way that meets the data protection principles under the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.
 This notice also explains how we handle that data and keep it safe.

 Caldicott Guardian

 The GP Practice has a Caldicott Guardian.
 A Caldicott Guardian is a senior person within a health or social care organisation, preferably a health professional, who makes sure that the personal information about those who use its services is used legally, ethically and appropriately, and that confidentiality is maintained.
 The Caldicott Guardian for the GP practice is:

-[insert name and title of Caldicott Guardian and contact details - email address]
+Dr L Saeid

 Data Protection Officer (DPO)

 Under UK GDPR all public bodies must nominate a Data Protection Officer.
 The DPO is responsible for advising on compliance, training and awareness and is the main point of contact with the Information Commissioner’s Office (ICO).
 The DPO for the practice is:

-[insert name / or supplier of DPO and contact details]
+Mid Mersey Digital Alliance

+IG@midmerseyda.nhs.uk

 We will continually review and update this privacy notice to reflect changes in our services and to comply with changes in the law.
 When such changes occur, we will revise the last updated date as documented in the version status in the header of this document.

 Definition of Data Types